 Meth causes tooth decay, sores, insomnia, sallow skin color, constipation and paranoia.
 And look out for a change in the smell of their breath.

 You know your child and his habits and performance best.
-One of the first things you may notice is that motivation and grades are down.
+One of the first things you may notice is that motivation, physical appearance, and grades are affected.
 Apathy about schoolwork sets in or increases.
 Pay attention to this sign.
 Something else is going on, whether it’s a real academic challenge or an emotional struggle.

 Does your child have new friends?
-Is he hanging around with the unmotivated kids with the ‘bad’ reputation?
+Is he hanging around with the unmotivated kids with a bad reputation?
 Take note.
 He is gravitating to the kids with low-to-no expectations of him.
-If he’s using with them, he’s just one of the guys.
+If he’s using drugs with them, he is following their lead in order to fit in.
 When a teen is feeling insecure and lonely, all he wants is to belong somewhere, where there is no pressure.
 This group welcomes him, no questions asked.
+They all have something in common.

 A using teen will avoid family activities.
-Whether it’s family gatherings, dinner out, or the movies, your child prefers, insists on staying in her room, door closed.
-She’s withdrawn and uncommunicative.
+Whether it’s family gatherings, dinner out, or the movies, your child prefers, insists on staying in their room, door closed.
+Your teen is withdrawn and uncommunicative.
 There might as well be a sign on the door – Stay Out!
 Don’t Pay Attention to Me!
 Combined with other evidence and behavior changes, this is actually an invitation for you to intervene.
-She’ll deny it, but it is a call for help.
-She can’t fix this herself.
+Your teen will deny it, but it is a call for help.
+They can’t fix themselves.

 Your child may also be irritable and have violent outbursts.
 You may be surprised at his reaction when you make a simple request or offer a benign comment.
 He is highly emotional and unpredictable.
 Yelling, breaking things, punching holes in the wall, and storming out of the house are not uncommon reactions.